drwetter/testssl.sh/doc/testssl.1.md

 * Exportable key exchange - should give **40** points in `set_key_str_score()`
 * Weak key (Debian OpenSSL Flaw) - should give **0** points in `set_key_str_score()`

+#### STARTTLS
+This program rates STARTTLS connections, exactly according to the specification.
+However, this program adds a grade warning about STARTTLS is being used.
+This is not apart of the rating specification, and limits the grade a STARTTLS connection can have, to a maximum of `A-`.

 #### Implementing new grades caps or -warnings
 To implement a new grading cap, simply call the `set_grade_cap()` function, with the grade and a reason:
 ```bash